ghubrakesh/game-analytics/README.md

 ---

+### Limitations ⚠️

+1. As of now, there is no authentication system, and only one request can be handled at as time.
+2. The database hosted comes with storage limitations, we suggest you to upload file less than 150MB for faster experience.
+3. Service is hoted on a free instance at render.com, there may be lags while processing your request.
+Please be patient.

+---

 ### How to run locally 🚀
 To run Game Analytics locally or contribute to our codebase, follow these steps: